ucsdcses/tridev/index.md

 course.

 Note that with the course remote, one challenge we face as an instructional team is verifying that students are submitting their own work.
 We typically use exams to mitigate this particular challenge to academic integrity, since it requires an in-person, ID-checked assessment.
-Assignments and exams will come with specific policies for what types of collaboration is allowed, but we have one course-wide policy – we may reach out to students to schedule a check-in on their understanding of work they've submitted.
-We might do so at random as a spot check, or because we notice something odd in a submission.
+Assignments and exams will come with specific policies for what types of collaboration is allowed, but we have one course-wide policy – we may reach out to students to schedule a check-in on their understanding of work they've submitted if we're suspicious about an academic integrity violation.
+This would involve a videoconference with a TA or instructor to check that the student has the understanding demonstrated by their work.
-Your ability to describe your submitted work could be used as an additional assessment and part of your grade.

 We don't expect to use this option much (certainly **you** are a student that acts with integrity!), but we state it clearly in the syllabus in case it